graze/docker-sqs-local/README.md

 ### Multiarch

 This allows you to run the image on various architectures.
-The recommendation would be to use this if you're trying to run thi on an Apple M1.
+The recommendation would be to use this if you're trying to run this on an Apple M1.

 ```
 docker run -p 9324:9324 graze/sqs-local:multiarch